LucasBrisch/LucasBrisch/README.md

 Pokepython is a text-based RPG developed entirely in Python.
 Inspired by the Pokémon games, you can choose a starter, battle wild Pokémon, capture new ones, train and evolve your partners, and even encounter legendary Pokémon if you're lucky enough!
 Check out the repository to dive into the adventure! ✨

-### Alt+F4 - Electronic Store E-commerce 💻🖱️
+### SysCall 🐍💻
-Alt+F4 is an e-commerce system built using HTML, CSS, JavaScript, Node.js, and MySQL.
-It includes product CRUD operations, a search function, and a shopping cart system.
-This project was created as a final assignment for the Web Development course, integrating front-end, back-end, and database for a complete solution.
+SysCall is a full-stack web platform that connects users who need tech support with available technicians.
+Built with FastAPI, MariaDB, and classic HTML/CSS/JS, it supports both B2B and B2C models.
+This was developed as a final project for the Experiência Criativa course, showcasing a complete client-server architecture with dynamic pages rendered via Jinja2.
-Explore the code and learn more! 🛒
+Take a look at the repository and see how it all connects! 🔧

 ### Pong Game 🏓🎮
 Pong Game is a recreation of the classic Pong game, developed in Java as part of an Object-Oriented Programming class.
 It features single-player controls, real-time scoring, and increasing difficulty to keep the challenge alive.